hs842/IS-601-Harshada-Sudhakar-Shinde-Assignment-2/README.md

 # IS-601-Harshada-Sudhakar-Shinde-Assignment-2
-I have solved all the 3 questions from the assignment on a single index.html file
+I have solved all the 3 questions from Assignment 2 in a single index.html, style.css, and index.js file